An isovariant Blakers--Massey theorem: isovariant background

 Conversely, assume $f$ is isovariant and the left square is a pullback for $[x]:\ast \to X/G$.
 Then the pullback $G \cdot x$ is homeomorphic to $G/H$ for some $H$.
 By the orbit-stabilizer theorem $H \cong G_x$, and since $f$ is isovariant, $G_x=G_{f(x)}$, so $H \cong G_{f(x)}$.
 Thus the outside square is also a pullback since $G \cdot f(x) \cong G/H$. \end{proof}

 We now recall relevant background about isovariant homotopy theory from \cite{sayisvtelm} and \cite{KYfixed}.
-In \cite{KYfixed}, we show that the category of $G$-spaces with isovariant maps (given a formal terminal object), $\itop$, has a weak model structure in which $G$-manifolds are both fibrant and cofibrant, leading to an isovariant version of Whitehead's theorem.
+Since the category of $G$-spaces with isovariant maps does not have a terminal object, we study the category $\itop$ of $G$-spaces with isovariant maps and an additional formal terminal object.
+In \cite{KYfixed}, we show that $\itop$ has a weak model structure in which $G$-manifolds are both fibrant and cofibrant, leading to an isovariant version of Whitehead's theorem.

 We assume familiarity with the basics of cofibrantly generated model structures as presented in \cite{hovey}.
 In particular, we use the following notation for classes of maps with certain lifting properties.
 Let $\mathcal{I}$ be a class of maps in a category $\mathcal{C}$ containing all small colimits.
 Then we define: